ActualMandM/HibikiPatches/README.md

-# HibikiSigPatch
+# HibikiPatches
-An ASI plugin for Hi-Fi RUSH that implements Narknon and Praydog's [UTOC Signature Bypass](https://www.nexusmods.com/hifirush/mods/1) exe patch.
+A repository hosting ASI plugins for Hi-Fi RUSH.

-Requires [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) renamed to `dsound.dll`.
+All of these require [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) renamed to `dsound.dll`.